Our boarders not only have the opportunity to produce great academic outcomes, they 'learn life'.

-Our boarders come from regional and rural areas, Melbourne and overseas.
-With a wide range of curricular and co-curricular programs and world-class facilities, students are offered the same opportunities as their city peers within a safe and nurturing learning environment.
+Students come from regional, rural and metropolitan areas, as well as overseas to access this amazing learning community.
+With a wide range of curricular and co-curricular programs and world-class facilities, our students' opportunities include the same as their city peers but going beyond with programs such as aviation and equestrian, all with fresh air, space and a safe and nurturing learning environment.

 SUPPORT & CARE